hu-macsy/lama_old/doc/user_guide/source/lecture/task_6.rst

 =====================================================================

 LAMA includes sophisticated logging facilities.
-There are different gradations of logging: DEBUG, INFO, WARN, ERROR and FATAL.
+There are different gradations of logging: TRACE, DEBUG, INFO, WARN, ERROR, and FATAL.
 You can regulate the logging output by setting the environment variable LAMA_LOG with a configuration file.
 In a configuration file it is possible to specify logging levels for each created logger.
 In general there exists a logger for each class with the same